-1. B2B Companies Sell to Niche Audiences, B2C Companies Aim for Larger Audiences
+1. B2B Companies Sell to Niche Audiences; B2C Companies Aim for Larger Audiences

 A B2C company – think Kellogg’s Cornflakes – aims for mass appeal.
-They put their money into mass appeal advertising and create landing pages on retail giants such as Amazon, to maximize their audience and buyers.
+They put their money into mass appeal advertising and create landing pages on retail giants, such as Amazon, to maximize their audience and buyers.

 Here, the value is created with a larger volume of sales.
-Sales efforts at these companies are put into addressing customer queries, maintaining top-of-the-mind brand recall, increasing re-orders and average order values.
+Sales efforts at these companies are put into addressing customer queries, maintaining top-of-the-mind brand recall, and increasing re-orders and average order values.

-Sales efforts at these companies are put into creating awareness, engaging and converting prospects into customers.
+Sales efforts at these companies are put into creating awareness, engaging, and converting prospects into customers.

 What one can learn from the other–